-10×12 lean to shed plans – Plans include a free PDF download, material list, measurements, and drawings.
+10×12 lean to shed plans – Plans include a free PDF download (link at bottom of blog post), material list, measurements, and drawings.

 10×12 Lean To Shed Plans – Overview